SichangHe/igem-2022-dku-backup/src/protein_structure_prediction.md

 comparatively low against Intimin and CsgA.
 Its overall quality factor is 92, surpassing the 80 score cut-off.
-The Z-score is within the range of scores found for native proteins of similar size, and similar to Intimin and CsGA, the CsgA model's Z-score is not around one.
+The Z-score is within the range of scores found for native proteins of similar size, and similar to Intimin and CsgA, the CsgA model's Z-score is not around one.

 Overall, all three protein docking jobs show satisfactory results and